cjules0609/VegasAfterglow/README.md

 ### Quick Start

-We provide basic example scripts (`script/quick.ipynb` and `script/mcmc.ipynb`) that demonstrate how to set up and run afterglow simulations.
+We provide basic example scripts (`script/quick.ipynb`,`script/details.ipynb` and `script/mcmc.ipynb`) that demonstrate how to set up and run afterglow simulations.
 This section shows how to calculate light curves and spectra for a simple GRB afterglow model without the need for observational data and perform MCMC parameter fitting with observational data.
 The notebook can be run using either Jupyter Notebook or VSCode with the Jupyter extension.

 To avoid conflicts when updating the repository in the future, make a copy of the example notebook in the same directory and work with the copy instead of the original.

 ### Light Curve & Spectrum Calculation

-The example below walks through the main components needed to model a GRB afterglow, from setting up the physical parameters to producing light curves and spectra.
+The example below walks through the main components needed to model a GRB afterglow, from setting up the physical parameters to producing light curves and spectra via `script/quick.ipynb`.

 <details>
 <summary><b>Model Setup</b> <i>(click to expand/collapse)</i></summary>